tejaldorage/Crypto-Market-Intelligence-Tracker-/README.md

 Although named for crypto intelligence, this implementation uses a sample e-commerce website to safely simulate real market data extraction.
 The project focuses on identifying high-value deals based on pricing trends, review counts, and potential savings.
 This project showcases practical skills in web scraping, data analysis, and data visualization, making it suitable for data science and analytics portfolios.

+## 📌 Features
+- 📊 Web scraping with BeautifulSoup
+- 🧠 Data analysis using Pandas
+- 📉 Visualization with Matplotlib

 ## 🎯 Objectives
-- Scrape structured data from a live website using BeautifulSoup -Clean and transform raw data into meaningful insights -Analyze pricing patterns and calculate potential savings -Identify high-reliability products based on review counts -Visualize insights using Matplotlib
+- Scrape structured data from a live website using BeautifulSoup
+- Clean and transform raw data into meaningful insights
+- Analyze pricing patterns and calculate potential savings
+- Identify high-reliability products based on review counts
+- Visualize insights using Matplotlib

 ## 🛠️ Technologies Used
-Python
+- Python
-Requests – for HTTP requests
+- Requests – for HTTP requests
-BeautifulSoup (bs4) – for HTML parsing
+- BeautifulSoup (bs4) – for HTML parsing
-Pandas – for data manipulation and analysis
+- Pandas – for data manipulation and analysis
-Matplotlib – for data visualization
+- Matplotlib – for data visualization

+## 🖼️ Screenshot

+### excal page

+### value analysis.png

+## 📂 Project Structure
+WEB SCRAPING/
+│
+├── Crypto-Market-Intelligence-Tracker.py  # Web scraping and analysis script
+├── value_analysis.png     # Generated visualization
+├── README.md              # Project documentation